victoriahuang1/CIS-519-Final-Project/README.md

 * Predicting the language of each word in the document separately and making the label the most predicted label in the document (1)
 * Using language models as features in a linear model (SVM) (2)
+* Ignoring ambiguous words (i.e. 123 can be in any language) in training and testing
-* Incorporating more features: whether all characters are ASCII, average length of words, TODO: list features
+* Incorporating more features: whether all characters are ASCII, average length of words
 * Making an ensemble method with different n-gram language models, where the most voted label wins (3)

 To run the extensions: